 Normal count of baby kicks in a day

 The number of kicks felt by a mother in a day varies from person to person and from one pregnancy to another.
-But there are definitely guidelines regarding fetal kicks by the American Congress of Obstetricians and Gynecologists (ACOG) and RCOG (Royal College of Obstetricians and Gynecologists).
+However, there are guidelines regarding fetal kicks by the American Congress of Obstetricians and Gynecologists (ACOG) and the Royal College of Obstetricians and Gynecologists (RCOG).

 Once a mother starts recognizing her fetal movements, she starts noticing a pattern in them and can relate it to differentiate between normal and something not okay.